Parmenidas/PyMobCal/README.md

 * v0.3mpi - This is the version for clusters.
 Unless you have a huge molecule, it is probably overkill.
 It also requires a working MPI environment.

 # Developing new features
 The best way is to check both the manual and the developer's manual within each release.
-I recommend using python.
+The python version of the code has been designed to be the easiest to modify and is well suited for testing and rapid development.
+Move to the C version only after testing is done.